That-Cool-Coder/adventure-game/documentation/classes.md

 #### Species of WildAnimal
 [Back to top](#contents-of-this-file)
 - Boar.
 Large animal (1.2 blocks * 1.2 blocks big) that attacks by hitting you with its head.
 Does a reasonable amount of damage and has a good amount of health.
 When multiple boars 'gang up' it can be deadly.
 No special features.
+- Rat.
+Small fast animal (0.5 * 0.2 blocks big) that attacks with its whole body.
+Not very damaging and easy to kill but rather annoying and if you don't look out for them they can kill you.
+Nothing else